Workona vs. Toby for Managing Tabs and Bookmarks

-- Intelligent drag-and-drop functionality allows you to multi-select tabs to edit, close, move, reorganize, or save tabs.
+- Smart drag-and-drop functionality allows you to multi-select tabs to edit, close, move, reorganize, or save tabs.

 Workona offers powerful functionality without overcomplicating your workflow.
 With auto-save, you can rest easy knowing that your work won’t be lost.

-- Comprehensive - Workona includes all the features you would expect: tab management, bookmarks, sharing, and app integration.
+- Built for work - Workona has all the features you need for work: tab management, bookmarks, sharing, and app integration.

-- Ease of use - Workona’s intuitive design makes the product easy to use.
+- Easy & intuitive - Designed to be easy for everyone.
 For example, nearly everything in Workona can be dragged and dropped into place.

-- Multi-browser compatibility - It’s available for Chrome, Firefox, and Microsoft Edge.
+- Multi-browser compatibility - Workona is available for Chrome, Firefox, and Microsoft Edge.